You apply for life insurance only to find out they want much more information than you ever realized.

 Why do Life Insurance Companies Check this Information?

-Life insurers check your medical records to make sure the information you provided coincides with your medical records.
-They also use this information to make sure you didn’t omit any information from your application.
+Life insurers check your medical records to make sure the information you provide coincides with your medical records.
+They also use this information to ensure you don’t omit any information from your application.

 What do they Look For?
 How Far Back do they Look?